VietDQ1904/OpenGL-driving-simulator/README.md

-# Driving simulator with OpenGL #
+# Driving simulator #

-This project demonstrates a driving simulator using OpenGL.
+This project demonstrates a driving simulator using OpenGL, Bullet Physics and other libraries.
 It has a user-controlled car, procedurally generated road path, terrain and road signs.

 <a name="dependencies"></a>

 ### List of dependencies ###

-   - MSYS2 MINGW W-64: compiler for C++.
+   - MSYS2 MINGW-W64: compiler for C++.
    - VSCode: main code editor.
    - CMake: building project.
-   - OpenGL (using GLFW 3.4 and glad): rendering the scene.
+   - GLAD: loading OpenGL specifications.
+   - GLFW 3.4: creating window, handle events.
    - Bullet Physics: physics implementation.
    - GLM: matrix and vector calculations.
    - stb_image: loading images.